 IN THIS EPISODE

-- She shares her understanding of why there is a divide between the haves and have-nots.
+She explains why there is a divide between the haves and have-nots.

 To Learn More About Carol

 What does equity and dignity mean to you?

 We invite your posts on our Facebook page.

 This episode is sponsored by Blumenthal Performing Arts, celebrating its 25th year presenting the best in performing arts.